 Free Speech vs. Defamation :

-Freedom of Expression and Speech, as provided under Article 19 (1) (a) in our constitution, provides that all citizens shall have the right to freedom of expression and speech.
-However, such freedom is subject to reasonable restriction.
-The protection of reputation of the other person falls within the ambit of reasonable restriction and any comment or remark which hampers the reputation of another person would invite liability under the law of defamation.
+Freedom of Expression and Speech, as provided under Article 19 (1) (a) in our Indian constitution, provides that all citizens shall have the right to freedom of expression and speech, but this freedom is subject to reasonable restriction.
+Any comment or remark which hampers the reputation of another person would invite liability under the law of defamation as prescribed below.

 What’s on social media now a days :